Close Button

 What Is a White-Label Softphone?

-A white-label softphone is a customizable VoIP application that allows businesses to deliver fully branded voice and video communication services and many other features without developing the app from scratch.
+A white-label softphone is a customizable VoIP application that allows businesses to deliver fully branded voice and video communication services and many other features without developing the VoIP app from scratch.

 At its core, it’s a ready-made communication application powered by the SIP protocol that you can brand as your own.
 Think of it like buying a high-performance car chassis and choosing your paint, interior, and dashboard to make it unmistakably yours.